Nick-Liou/Gem5/Second_Assignment/README.md

 ![](spec_results/plots/optimization/L2_assoc.png) |

-After observing these results, we decided to run another set of benchmarks, this time with cache line size of 128 and 256, since they seemed to give better performance, and changing the other parameters.
+After observing these results, we decided to run another set of benchmarks, this time with cache line size of 128 and 256, since they seemed to give better performance.
+Keeping those at their new values, we tweaked the other parameters.

 Here are a few graphs of the different configurations: